 What is the Sports Premium?

 Sport Premium funding was introduced in March 2013 to improve the provision of physical education and school sport in primary schools across England.
-The Funding is provided jointly by the Departments for Education, Health and Culture, Media and Sport (DFE, DH and DCMS) Recently the government have committed to funding the Primary School Sports Premium up until 2020
+The Funding is provided jointly by the Departments for Education, Health and Culture, Media and Sport (DFE, DH and DCMS)

 The Department for Education wants all pupils to be healthy, active and to engage in sport and physical activity, gaining a positive experience from a young age to create a lifelong habit of participation.